 Fortunately, for those who are not residents of India, which has five months of intense and high humidity and temperatures, if your growing season is short, ghost pepper plants can be moved indoors during the evening.
 Let it be known that constant shifts in planting ghost peppers and the environment in which they grow can damage the plants irreparably.

 Tips for Planting Ghost Peppers

 Ghost peppers need a full sun location and well drained organic rich, fertile soil.
 It might be helpful for you to conduct a soil test.
 That way, you will determine the pH and nutrient levels of your soil and adjust accordingly.
 Magic Plant Farms suggests you space the plants anywhere from 24-36 inches apart.
 Dig a hole the size of the root ball or biodegradable pot, if applicable and place the transplant into the hole.
 Make sure to tamp down the soil and water in well.
-Peppers do not need their stems to be buried.
+Peppers do not need their stems buried.